 Transplanting Jalapeños

-Once your seedlings have sprouted and grown for 2-3 weeks, it is time to size-up their containers.
-You can move the plants directly to their final pot, but we prefer to transplant into only slightly larger pots first.
+If you planted in small seed cell trays, you’ll need to transplant the seedlings after about 2-3 weeks of growth.
+You can move the plants directly to their final pot, but I prefer to transplant into only slightly larger pots first.

 In Dave DeWitt’s ‘The Field Guide To Peppers,’ we learned that transplanting to appropriately sized pots leads to faster growth than moving directly into a huge pot.
 We’re not sure about the science behind this, but we have always had very fast-growing peppers using this method.